exosite/industrial_iot_schema/ota_update_schema.md

 INSTALLED_VERSION|Explicitly reflects current state of application.
 This should be set following a successful update or device bootup.

 ### Examples of OTAU Status Updates
-THe following are examples of messages from the device.
+The following are examples of messages from the device.
 Reminder, must be sent as a string via the Murano API.

 ```json
 {